SAP/migration-tool-for-cloud-integration/docs/README.md

     If you are not familiar with the process, please follow the steps here: [see Neo documentation](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/040d8110293d44b1bfaa75674530d395.html), go to 'OAuth with Client Credentials Grant' and follow steps 1 and 2.

+    **Additional Steps required for 'Certificate to User Mapping' migrations (as a source system):**

+    To enable migrations of certificates bound to users, also complete the following steps:

+    5. Navigate to your SAP BTP cockpit of the Neo subaccount, go to 'Overview', and copy the 'Technical Name'.
+    6. Navigate to your SAP BTP cockpit of the Neo subaccount, go to 'Security' > 'OAuth' and open the 'Platform API' tab.
+    7. Create a new API Client, and assign the following scopes:
+        - Authorization Management: Read Authorization
+    8. Copy the Client ID and Client Secret to use in the migration application.

 - On the **Cloud Foundry (target)** tenant:
   1. Navigate to your SAP BTP cockpit of the Cloud Foundry subaccount, go to 'Services', then 'Service Marketplace' and select 'Process Integration'
   2. Create a new instance with service plan 'api' and with the following configuration: